denten-books/plain-text/3-format.md

 peer-to-peer file sharing networks reduce the carries to the copying and the dissemination of media.

+A literary scholar may be familiar with similar provisions of American copyright law governing text as surface representation.
+US Code, Title 17, for example, extends "exclusive rights" to "copyright owners" of "literary works."
+The rights include the ability to "reproduce," "prepare derivative works," "distribute copies," "perform," and "display publicly."[^ln3-DMCA2] Surface representation is further subject to professional rules of conduct, embodied in practices of quotation, citation, and attribution (or lack thereof, as plagiarism).

+The response from the film, game, music, and publishing industries has been to embed the mechanisms of copyright enforcement into the medium itself.

+"The
-The response from the film, game, music, and publishing industries has been to transpose mechanisms of copyright enforcement from legal down to the infrastructural levels of enforcement, as software and hardware: from Code to code.
-In the words of Charles Clark, the late British publisher and prominent copyright attorney, "the answer to the machine is in the machine [@clark_copyright_1996, 81-82]"---by which he meant that copyright enforcement should be taken up on the device level by the International Standards Organization, the same legislative body responsible for maintaining the standards for the Document Object Model and the OSI communication protocol stack [@clark_copyright_1996, 84].
-As an example of how that might work, Clark cites the Copyright in Transmitted Electronic Data Report (CITED), which suggests building "a tamper proof software module which acts rather like indestructible tachometers installed on long-distance coaches and lorries, recording everything that happens to the copyrighted or commercially valuable material [...]
-The basic idea is to link the 'valuable material' of intellectual property to a specific piece of software and hardware" [@consortium_c.i.t.e.d._1994; @clark_copyright_1996, 83-84].
+answer to the machine," wrote Charles Clark, a prominent British copyright attorney, "is in the machine. [@clark_copyright_1996, 81-82]" He went on to argue for the efficacy of copyright enforcement at the device level and to propose that the International Standards Organization (ISO), the same legislative body responsible for maintaining the DOM and the OSI, create standards for digital rights management [@clark_copyright_1996, 84].
+As an example of how hard-coded copyright enforcement could work in the real world, Clark relies on the Copyright in Transmitted Electronic Data Report (CITED), which suggests building:

+> a tamper proof software module which acts rather like indestructible
+> tachometers installed on long-distance coaches and lorries, recording
+> everything that happens to the copyrighted or commercially valuable material
+> [...]
+The basic idea is to link the 'valuable material' of intellectual
+> property to a specific piece of software and hardware"
+> [@consortium_c.i.t.e.d._1994; @clark_copyright_1996, 83-84].

+as is arguably the case with
+"Circumvention of copyright protection systems," a law passed as part of the Digital Millennium Copyright Act (DMCA) in 1998 in the United States.[^ln3-DMCA1]

 The emergence of such embedded contractual enforcement mechanisms can be subsumed under the broader idea of "smart contracts."
 In his seminal article